EarthenLynx/jwt-demo-app/README.md

 ## Open your browser at 127.0.0.1:3000

-- This demo uses lowdb for data storage.
+- This demo uses mongodb atlas for data storage.
-- The login credentials are base64 encoded, saved, and decoded when needed to fetch the username.
-- You can find the database under store/users.json.
-- The token is automatically saved in the client's localstore as a cookie and can be sent back and forth for verification
+- For a local environment, you'll need to use the [Node dotenv package](https://www.npmjs.com/package/dotenv) and use an .env file to store:
+  - DB_URL=[Your mongodb URL]
-- The key to verify the jwt itself is stored under store/signature.key
+  - SECRET=[The signature to verify your JWT with]
 - See https://jwt.io for more information on the topic